Bhavyajain1999/learn-python/01_basic/mynotes.md

 Literals are constants representing fixed values in Python.
 Examples include numeric literals (`10`, `3.14`), string literals (`'hello'`, `"world"`), and boolean literals (`True`, `False`).

 ---

-I hope this text format is more convenient for you.
-If you have any further questions or need additional clarification, feel free to ask!